BarbaraGonthier/Checkpoint1/README.md

 # PHP checkpoint 1
+Wild Code School solution: This repo is a solution to a specific challenge given to students during their training to become web developers.

 * To run the checkpoint, you have to create a connec.php file (you can use connec.php.dist as a model)